-Food as you walk rations; will depend on your taste, but ask your guide to arrange for a boiled egg to be carried by you and munched if you’re short of energy, a tiny packet of salt if you’re prone to cramps from sweating, packets of nuts (already shelled) or ‘trail mixes’ (see above) and/or a bar of chocolate and/or an energy bar.
+Food as you walk rations; will depend on your taste, but ask your guide to arrange for a boiled egg (or 2) to be carried by you, a tiny packet of salt if you’re prone to cramps from sweating, packets of nuts (already shelled) and/or a bar of chocolate and/or an energy bar.
 Snacks can give you an energy boost if you’re running on empty.

 Food on camping treks; chutneys, dried Thai curry packets, oxo cubes, peanut butter, honey or any other portable personal faves to lighten up the monotony of the food if you’re opting to do a cheap no frills camping trek.

 You should also bring clothes separate from your trekking gear to wear in Kathmandu and Pokhara (including a jacket for the evening between September and March), though new clothes can easily be bought in Kathmandu.

 Passport photos (four will do) for your visa on arrival and trekking permits.